Mary Weimer | Incoming CEO, Regina Food Bank

-My approach is grounded in lived experience.
-Over nearly 30 years, I’ve worked inside organizations as an entrepreneur, executive, board member, and advisor.
-Across industries and stages, I’ve seen firsthand how leadership succeeds and struggles when systems evolve more slowly than expectations.
+My leadership approach is grounded in lived experience.
+Over nearly 30 years, I’ve worked as an entrepreneur as well as inside organizations as an executive, board member, and advisor.

 Entrepreneurial roots